DaniMori/rproj-template/README.md

 box is:

     <repository_url>

+**IMPORTANT:** It is totally unrecommended to clone a git repository inside a cloud storage folder (e.g., Dropbox, OneDrive).
+Please note that GitHub serves the purpose of backing up the repository, so no cloud storage is necessary.
+Similarly, cloning the repository in a network folder may cause problems with the `renv` environment (see below); do it at your own risk!

 After cloning the repository, the Rstudio project will open automatically in the Rstudio IDE.
 If it doesn’t, or you want to return